coenbakker/sso/authentication_flow.md

 |          |                              |          |
 +----------+                              +----------+
 ```

+IMPORTANT TODO: Is the implicit flow a security hazard?

 ## Authorization server endpoints
 Being the authorization server, the Idb app requires the following endpoints.